Packing six T-joins in plane graphs: Structure of a minimal counterexample

 \subsection{Existence of $e$-colorings}

 A crucial property of a minimal counterexample is the existence of an $e$-coloring.
 Let us define this notion formally.
-If $G$ is a $6$-regular graph and $e$ an edge of $G$, then an {\em $e$-coloring} of $G$ is a coloring of edges of $G$ with six colors such that every edge except for $e$ is assigned one color, $e$ is assigned three or more colors, and for every color, each vertex is incident with an odd number of edges assigned that color.
-Observe that in an $e$-coloring, every vertex except the end-vertices of $e$ must be incident with edges of mutually different colors, i.e., an $e$-coloring is proper at all vertices except for the end vertices of $e$.
-Also observe that the number of colors assigned to $e$ in an $e$-coloring must always be odd.
+If $G$ is a $6$-regular graph and $e$ an edge of $G$, then an {\em $e$-coloring} of $G$ is a coloring of edges of $G$ with six colors such that every edge except for $e$ is assigned one color, $e$ is assigned three colors, and for every color, each vertex is incident with an odd number of edges assigned that color.
+Observe that in an $e$-coloring, every vertex except the end-vertices of $e$ must be incident with edges of pairwise distinct colors, i.e., an $e$-coloring is proper at all vertices except for the end vertices of $e$.

 The following lemma appears as Lemma 2.5 in~\cite{bib-guenin}.

 \begin{lemma} Let $G$ be a minimal counterexample.
 For every edge $e$, there exists an $e$-coloring. \end{lemma}

 We now strengthen Lemma~\ref{lm-e-coloring} for the case when $e$ is contained in a multigon of order at least three.